EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 # Building a Store Finder with NextJS, Google Maps and Sanity

 I’ve been asked to install “store locator” widgets a few times over the years.
-I was surprised to learn that it’s even a product that people pay for…
+I was surprised to learn that it’s even a product that people pay for!
+In this house we build our own shit.

-This tutorial assumes you have basic experience in NextJS, Sanity, and Typescript, and that Sanity is set up for automatic type generation.
-(If you aren't using that last one, you can replace the Sanity.Whatever types with `any` or manually written types… but boy you are missing out.)
+This tutorial assumes you have basic experience in NextJS, Sanity, and Typescript; and that Sanity is set up for automatic type generation.
+(If you aren't using that last one, you can replace the `Sanity.whatever` types with `unknown` or manually written types… but [boy you are missing out](https://www.sanity.io/docs/apis-and-sdks/sanity-typegen).
 And if you’re not using NextJS, these instructions should be pretty easy to adapt.

 You don’t need to know much about Google Maps, but [you will need an API key](https://developers.google.com/maps/documentation/javascript/get-api-key).